CM-Well/CM-Well/blps/blp-702-data-consistency-crawler.md

 Future Work
 -----------
-As first phase only detection will be implemented.
+- As first phase only detection will be implemented.
+- Next is the Fix phase.
+This bloop will be updated with the detailed design of Fix logic soon.